 Benefits of Selling your Universal Life Insurance Policy

-There are several reasons why selling your universal life insurance policy might be the best decision for you.
+There are several reasons why selling your universal life insurance policy might be your best decision.

 Get enough cash to cover medical expenses.